sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 Checking the normality assumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Testing the normality assumption is relatively straightforward.
-We covered most
+We covered
-of what you need to know in section :doc:`Checking the normality of a sample
+most of what you need to know in section :doc:`../Ch11/Ch11_tTest_08`.
+The
-<../Ch11/Ch11_tTest_08>`.
-The only thing we really need to do is draw a QQ plot and, in
+only thing we really need to do is draw a QQ plot and, in addition if it is
-addition if it is available, run the Shapiro-Wilk test.
+available, run the Shapiro-Wilk test.
 The QQ plot is shown in
 :numref:`fig-anova5` and it looks pretty normal to me.
-If the Shapiro-Wilk test
+If the Shapiro-Wilk
-is not significant (i.e. *p* > 0.05) then this indicates that the assumption of
+test is not significant (i.e. *p* > 0.05) then this indicates that the
-normality is not violated.
-However, as with Levene’s test, if the sample size
+assumption of normality is not violated.
+However, as with Levene’s test, if
-is large then a significant Shapiro-Wilk test may in fact be a false positive,
+the sample size is large then a significant Shapiro-Wilk test may in fact be
-where the assumption of normality is not violated in any substantive
+a false positive, where the assumption of normality is not violated in any
-problematic sense for the analysis.
-And, similarly, a very small sample can
+substantive problematic sense for the analysis.
+And, similarly, a very small
-produce false negatives.
-That’s why a visual inspection of the QQ plot is
+sample can produce false negatives.
+That’s why a visual inspection of the QQ
-important.
+plot is important.

 Alongside inspecting the QQ plot for any deviations from normality, the
 Shapiro-Wilk test for our data does show a non-significant effect, with